Stability of transition semigroups and applications to parabolic equations: Applications

 \begin{rem} The assumption in Hypothesis~\ref{hyp2}(b)(ii) is crucial for the analysis in Subsections~\ref{s.appl-irred-systems} and~\ref{s.appl-red-systems} since it ensures that the semigroup $\bT$ (equivalently, $\cT$) is positive.
 Without this positivity assumption, the entire convergence theory for positive semigroups is no longer applicable.

 However, there is in alternative approach based on contractivity rather than positivity assumptions, at least if the coupling potential is bounded and the semigroup satisfies an additional compactness property.
-We refer to \cite{dobrick_glueck_preprint} for details. \end{rem}
+See \cite{dobrick_glueck_2021} for details. \end{rem}